Autostronomy/AstroPhot/docs/coordinates.rst

 #. ``pixel`` coordinates are specific to each image, they start at
    (0,0) in the center of the [0,0] indexed pixel.
 These are effectively unitless, a step of 1 in pixel coordinates is the same as changing an index by 1.
-Note however that in the pixel coordinate system the values are represented by floating point numbers and so (1.3,2.8) is a valid pixel coordinate that is just partway between pixel centers.
+Though image array indexing is flipped so pixel coordinate (1,0) represents the center of the index [0,1] pixel.
+Also, in the pixel coordinate system the values are represented by floating point numbers and so (1.3,2.8) is a valid pixel coordinate that is just partway between pixel centers.

 Tranformations exist in AstroPhot for converting ``world`` to/from ``plane`` and for converting ``plane`` to/from ``pixel``.
-The best way to interface with these is to use the ``image.header.world_to_plane`` for any AstroPhot image object (you may similarly swap ``world``, ``plane``, and ``pixel``).
+The best way to interface with these is to use the ``image.window.world_to_plane`` for any AstroPhot image object (you may similarly swap ``world``, ``plane``, and ``pixel``).